Travel Ice Hockey Coach

 • Assist in the sizing, provision, and distribution of equipment; confirm that all players wear properly fitting equipment on the ice.

-The intellectual, social, and physical demands and work environment characteristics described here are representative of those that must be navigated by the Ice Hockey Coach to successfully perform the essential functions of this job.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+The intellectual, social, and physical demands and work environment characteristics described here are representative of those that must be navigated by the Travel Hockey Coach to successfully perform the essential functions of this job.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.?

 INTELLECTUAL AND SOCIAL DEMANDS: